jtangelder/react-flux-backbone/README.md

 ===================

 React with the Flux architecture, combined with the power of Backbone's collections and models.
-Goal of this project is to create a kind of bootstrap for a React application with the given tools.
+Goal of this project is to create a kind of bootstrap for a React application with the given tools, and as simple as possible without the need to learn a different framework-like layer above these libraries.

 ````
 npm install webpack -g